 I have been wanting to do a reading challenge for some time now, and each year I think I’m going to do the Good Reads one (with a 50 book pledge, for instance).
-But I feel the approach of just counting books is “off” somehow, like a raw number isn’t really what I’m talking about.
+But I feel the approach of just counting books is “off” somehow as a raw number isn’t really what I’m talking about.
 Would I feel twice as good if I read 50 books instead of 25?
 What about classics, should I only be counting classics?
 Is there a way to somehow add gamification to the mix?

 Or when it comes right down to it, is all I’m hoping to do is keep track of the books I do read and actually get around to reviewing them?
 My “to be reviewed” pile is more virtual than real, but is still quite large.